 Supports the Immune System

-Supporting the immune system is one of vitamin D’s primary functions and the ability of our natural defence mechanisms to resist infection.
-Respiratory infections are including pneumonia and bronchitis, as well as other viral infections are often related to vitamin D deficiency.
-It also assists in stimulating immune cells to recognise and kill cancerous cells.
+Vitamin D supports the immune system and helps our body resist infections.
+Respiratory infections like pneumonia and bronchitis, and other viral infections are often related to vitamin D deficiency.
+It also stimulates immune cells to recognize and kill cancerous cells.

 Reducing Hair Loss